 Zachary (Zach) Shamblin, MS in Biological Sciences 2022.
 Present: Herbarium Curatorial Assistant, Claude E. Phillips Herbarium, Delaware State University.

-John Mamas, Senior, Chatham University.
+John Mamas, Environmental Science, Chatham University, PA.
 John was an undergrad working in the lab during Summer 2022 as part of the Consortium for Plant Invasion Genomics (CPING) REU.

 Madeline (Maddy) Thompson, MA in Biological Sciences 2022.
 Present: Certified Research Coordinator, Axis Clinicals, MN.

-Rachael Caudill, Senior, Biological Sciences.
+Rachael Caudill, BS in Biological Sciences 2023.
 Rachael was an undergrad in the lab from Spring 2021 to Spring 2022.

-Payton Stamper, Senior, Biological Sciences.
+Payton Stamper, BS in Biological Sciences 2023.
 Payton worked in the lab during Fall 2021 as a Creative Discovery Awardee.